seqeralabs/nf-training-intro/docs/part3-nextflow.md

 The `//` are 'comments', and will disable those lines for now. `.view()` lets us view the output of the Classify process in the meantime.

-Run the following command on the command line:
+Run the following command on the command-line:

 ```bash
 nextflow run main.nf --prompts 'cat,dog,cute dog'